mzazon/awesome-cloud-projects/aws/ethereum-smart-contracts/ethereum-smart-contracts.md

    echo "✅ Smart contract created and compiled"
    ```

-   Your smart contract is now defined with industry-standard security patterns and functionality.
-The contract includes proper access controls, event logging, and integration points that enable seamless interaction with your AWS-based application infrastructure.
+   Your smart contract is now defined with modern security patterns including zero address checks and proper integer handling.
+The contract includes comprehensive event logging and integration points that enable seamless interaction with your AWS-based application infrastructure.

 5. **Create Lambda Function for Contract Management**:

    The Lambda function acts as a bridge between your applications and the Ethereum blockchain, providing a secure and scalable way to interact with smart contracts.
-This serverless approach eliminates infrastructure management while providing automatic scaling and built-in monitoring capabilities.
+This serverless approach eliminates infrastructure management while providing automatic scaling, built-in monitoring, and enterprise-grade security for blockchain operations.

    ```bash
    # Create Lambda deployment package directory